-At March 31, 2021, we had \$228.4 million of cash and cash equivalents, which consisted of bank deposits and money market funds, and \$111.9 million of short-term investments, which consisted of commercial paper, U.S. Treasury and agency obligations and supranational bonds.
+At September 30, 2021, we had \$435.9 million of cash and cash equivalents, which consisted of bank deposits, money market funds and commercial paper, and \$216.0 million of short-term investments, which consisted of commercial paper, asset backed securities, certificates of deposit, U.S. Treasury and agency obligations and corporate and supranational bonds.

 Since our inception and prior to our IPO, we financed our operations through cash provided by operations, including payments received from customers using our software products and services, and we did not raise any primary institutional capital.
 The proceeds of our Series A and Series B redeemable convertible preferred stock financings were used to repurchase shares of capital stock from former stockholders.
-We have generated significant operating losses as reflected by our accumulated deficit of \$615.6 million at March 31, 2021.
+We have generated significant operating losses as reflected by our accumulated deficit of \$643.5 million at September 30, 2021.

 We typically invoice our customers annually in advance and, to a lesser extent, multi-year in advance.
 Therefore, a substantial source of our cash is from such prepayments, which are included on our consolidated balance sheets as deferred revenue.
 Deferred revenue consists primarily of the unearned portion of billed fees for our subscriptions and perpetual licenses, which is subsequently recognized as revenue in accordance with our revenue recognition policy.
-At March 31, 2021, we had deferred revenue of \$428.9 million, of which \$325.1 million was recorded as a current liability and is expected to be recognized as revenue in the next 12 months, provided all other revenue recognition criteria are met.
+At September 30, 2021, we had deferred revenue of \$477.0 million, of which \$362.3 million was recorded as a current liability and is expected to be recognized as revenue in the next 12 months, provided all other revenue recognition criteria are met.

 Our principal uses of cash in recent periods have been funding our operations, expansion of our sales and marketing and research and development activities, investments in infrastructure, including the build-out of our new headquarters, and acquiring complementary businesses and technology.
+In April 2021, we paid \$98.5 million to acquire Alsid, and in October 2021, we acquired Accurics for approximately \$160 million in cash.
+We may in the future enter into arrangements to acquire or invest in other complementary businesses, services and technologies, including intellectual property rights.

 We expect to continue incurring operating losses in the near term.
-Even though we generated positive cash flows from operations and free cash flow in the three months ended March 31, 2021, we may not be able to sustain these cash flows in the near term.
+Even though we generated positive cash flows from operations and free cash flow in the nine months ended September 30, 2021, we may not be able to sustain these cash flows in the near term.
 We believe that our existing cash and cash equivalents and short-term investments will be sufficient to fund our operating and capital needs for at least the next 12 months.
 Our future capital requirements will depend on many factors, including our revenue growth rate, subscription renewal activity, the timing and extent of spending to support further infrastructure and research and development efforts, the timing and extent of additional capital expenditures to invest in new and existing office spaces, the expansion of sales, marketing and international operating activities, the timing of our introduction of new product capabilities and enhancements of our platform and the continuing market acceptance of our platform.

-In April 2021, we acquired Alsid SAS, a leader in active directory security, for a total purchase price of \$98 million in cash, subject to customary purchase price adjustments.
-We may in the future enter into arrangements to acquire or invest in other complementary businesses, services and technologies, including intellectual property rights.
-We may be required to seek equity or debt financing.
+It may be necessary to seek additional equity or debt financing.
 In the event that financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired, or if we cannot expand our operations or otherwise capitalize on our business opportunities because we lack sufficient capital, our business, operating results and financial condition would be adversely affected.